Introduction / History

 What Are Their Lives Like?

-These groups, as well as other Romani around the world, are linked linguistically.
-All of the Romani languages belong to the North Indo-Aryan language family.
-When Romani began traveling from India to different regions of Europe hundreds of years ago, different dialects of their language (Romany) emerged.
-Each dialect became classified by the region in which a particular group settled.
+No matter where they live throughout the world, Romani subgroups are linked linguistically.
+All Romani languages belong to the North Indo-Aryan language family.
+When the Romani began traveling from India to different regions of Europe hundreds of years ago, they developed different dialects.

 What Are Their Beliefs?